MajinWamu/CMCRandomizer/README.md

 ### Quick Options
 This will quickly randomize all elements of the same category. selecting one of these boxes will automatically tick relevant boxes.

+### Monsters
+Currently this section gives you additional options you can set when randomizing monsters, but in a future release you will be able to individually add and remove monsters from the main game.
+The current settings allow you to include the 77 unsupported monsters, omit fusions and evolutions from the shuffle, and shuffle each monster's class and their attribute.
+With these settings are your disposal, you can create a completely unique experience unlike any you've had so far, increasing the reliability of the game nearly infinitely!

 ### Opponents
 This tab will allow you to select which opponent's lineups you want shuffled.
 This will shuffle both the blue and red side separately.
 In other words, if you play on the blue side during your initial playthrough, try to play through the red side to experience a completely different lineup.
 (Excellent for new game+)